Rouble extends slide as fears over oil and gas sanctions bite

 "On Monday, the pressure was seriously strengthened with information about preparations to introduce a 'ceiling' on the price of Russian gas from the start of 2023," Veles Capital said.

+"Their direct impact will likely be felt closer to Jan-Feb, but indirectly, they may have worked their way into traders' and speculators' expectations," Polevoy said.

+The rouble has now lost more than 11% in December against the U.S. dollar.
+The central bank, which held interest rates at 7.5% on Friday, warned on Monday evening that the rouble's weakening would have a pro-inflationary impact in the coming months.

-The rouble may recoup some losses later in the month, when exporters convert foreign currency revenues into roubles to pay local liabilities.
+The rouble may recoup some losses later in the month, when exporters convert foreign currency revenue into roubles to pay local liabilities.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was down 0.1% at $79.7 a barrel.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was unchanged at $79.8 a barrel.

 ((alexander.marrow@thomsonreuters.com))